 Regional Representative

-Each Region shall be represented on the Regions Committee by a Regular Member or Associate Member duly elected by and from the Region.
+Each Region shall be represented on the Regions Committee by a Black Belt Member duly elected by and from the Region.

 SECTION TWELVE

 AGENTS AND EMPLOYEES

 APPOINTMENT OF AGENTS AND EMPLOYEES

 The Board of Directors may appoint such agents and engage such employees as it shall deem necessary from time to time and such persons shall have such duties as shall be prescribed by the Board of Directors at the time of such appointment or engagement.